News of the World (Canada Edition) Liberals Bet on Gaslighting, Vibes, and Friendship Bracelets

 Housefather suggested that Jews should get the same cards.

-Guest Carolyn Parrish, the Mayor of Mississauga, was sitting in the front row and chimed in that the cards should have the words added to them, “But we will arrest Jews if they look Jewish, take up space or speak.
-Right?”
+Guest Carolyn Parrish, the Mayor of Mississauga, was sitting in the front row and chimed in that the cards should be clear that they can’t be arrested until any Jews in the area have been arrested.

 NDP leader Jagmeet Singh suggested that Khalistanis get the same deal, and all agreed.